 Bridge the Gap Alimony is also a form that is combinable.
 Bridge the gap alimony is used on a temporary basis to provide a spouse with the financial assistance to acclimate or transition into their new single life.
 This award must include evidence of short term needs that need to be provided for, such as temporary living expenses until a new property can be purchased.
 Further, this alimony award is limited to two years.

 Rehabilitative alimony may also be awarded in a divorce action.
 This award is provided to assist a spouse in becoming financially independent from their spouse through appropriate training, education, work experience, or redevelopment of skills.
 Generally, this allows the spouse to obtain a degree, or become a productive employee in society.
 The award is associated with a specific rehabilitative plan that must be followed by the recipient.
 After the plan is completed, the award will terminate.

 Durational alimony may also be combined with other awards.
 However, this form of alimony is one that is provided to a spouse for a time not to exceed the length of the marriage.
 There must be evidence that the needs of the recipient are not temporary in nature, that would be supported only by a bridge the gap award.

 The final award available is permanent alimony.
 This is generally only awarded in marriage of long duration, unless clear and convincing evidence is presented or exceptional circumstances exist.
 Permanent awards are given to provide for the needs of a party who will be unable to financially meet these needs on their own for the duration of their life.

 Alimony is a highly litigious topic in a divorce proceeding.
 Therefore, knowing your rights and the laws surrounding the awards of this financial aid is imperative.
-Discuss your specific needs for alimony, and the manner in which the different forms of alimony can meet these needs with your Pensacola Divorce Attorney to determine which alimony awards will satisfy your specific needs.
+Discuss your specific needs for alimony, and the manner in which the different forms of alimony can meet these needs with your family law attorney to determine which alimony awards will satisfy your specific needs.